breakside/JSKit/Documentation/Goals.md

 By contrast, web languages like HTML and CSS grew out of a desire to represent documents.
-From their declariative style to their focus on text-markup (it's called hyper _text_ for a reason), what makes them great for desgining static documents isn't so great if what you really want to make is a rich interactive application.
+From their declariative style to their focus on text-markup (it's called hyper _text_ for a reason), what makes them great for desgining static documents isn't so great when what you really want to make is a rich interactive application.

 Javascript can help turn those static documents into dynamic and interactive